Brad Will: U.S.

-We were making a home out of a crumbling building.
-The interior of the building needed help, and we brought that building back to life.
-It was standing strong.
-And the only reason it was standing was because people were living in it.
-If we had let it go the way the city wanted it to go– they tore out the stairwell, they punched holes in the roof.
-The water– the rain was rotting that building from the inside out.
-We replaced the joists.
-We rebuilt the floors.
-We sheet rocked the walls and made the building alive.
-What did they do?
-They killed it.
-That building is over a hundred years old.
-It was standing strong.

-Will was a proponent of anti-corporate media and he hosted his own program on Steal This Radio, a Lower East Side-based pirate radio station.
+Will was a proponent of anti-corporate media, and he hosted his own program on Steal This Radio, a Lower East Side-based pirate radio station.

 In 1998, he and partner Hazel spoke at the Ecosaloon, a weekly activism forum held on Tuesday evenings at the Wetlands Preserve nightclub.
 Their presentation connected the struggle to defend the forests of the Pacific Northwest with the fight against the gentrification of Manhattan's Lower East Side.
 After helping to organize Buy Nothing Day and a Reclaim the Streets protest in Times Square, Will traveled to Seattle for the 1999 WTO protests, and was a longtime participant in Direct Action Network (DAN) and the Independent Media Center (IMC) of New York City.
 In August 2001 he joined participants for a roving exploration of usable food found in Tribeca dumpsters; they were accompanied by a TV crew from PBS's Life 360.
-In his latter years, Will began recording documentary videos, releasing them on the internet through the Indymedia network of websites.
+In his later years, Will began recording documentary videos, releasing them on the internet through the Indymedia network of websites.
 During the summer of 2006, Will continued videotaping demonstrations, including a June 15 protest at the Mexican Consulate in response to a police incursion into a teacher's plantón (encampment).
 On June 29 he video-recorded and helped organize a protest against Victoria's Secret at the Manhattan Mall in response to the resources used to print the high volume of mail-order catalogs which the company mails out.
 He also filmed a street theater performance by the group A for Anarchy, organized in response to the release of the film V for Vendetta.
 At the time of his death, he was working on a documentary about folk punk music.